MichaelCaditz/Net-Zero/README.md

 Calculates and charts energy balance (demand versus energy provided).
 Estimates greenhouse emission savings of project.

-Does much more . . .to be contimued . . . .
+Does much more . . . to be contimued . . . .

 Limitations: